The election of the new President by the Governors, who represent the EBRD’s 71 shareholders, is now provisionally expected to be held on 7-8 October.

 The sixth President of the EBRD since the Bank’s founding in 1991, he was the first British national to be elected to the position.

-Sir Suma will finish his second term on 2 July.
-An interim President, Jürgen Rigterink, will then head the Bank until a permanent successor can be elected in the autumn.
+Sir Suma finished his second term on 2 July.
+An interim President, Jürgen Rigterink, will now head the Bank until a permanent successor can be elected in the autumn.

 More details about the 2020 election of the EBRD President: